 Working in conjunction with the U.S. Department of Housing and Urban Development (HUD), most states have developed programs that check on the practices of mobile home manufacturers and respond to consumer complaints.

 If you have any complaints about the performance of your mobile or manufactured home and neither the seller-dealer nor the manufacturer have resolved them satisfactorily, contact HUD or your state’s consumer agency.
 You should also be aware of HUD’s helpful Consumer Guide for purchasing mobile homes.

 Questions for Your Attorney

-I wasn’t able to get financing for a new mobile home, but I made a down-payment.
-Doesn't the dealer have to give that back to me?
+- I wasn’t able to get financing for a new mobile home, but I made a down payment.
+Does the dealer have to give that back to me?

-If I want to sell my mobile home, can I make the buyer agree to buy it “as is,” or can he come after me if the home is destroyed by a fire that was caused by an electrical problem that I didn't know about?
+- If I want to sell my mobile home, can I make the buyer agree to buy it “as is,” or can the buyer, for example, come after me if the home is destroyed by a fire that was caused by an electrical problem that I didn't know about?